mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 4. Delivers it to the ViewModelProvider

-Code looks like this.
-HiltViewModelFactory holds list of known hilt viewmodel names.
+Code looks like this: HiltViewModelFactory holds list of known hilt viewmodel names.
 This is needed to determine whether to use `delegateFactory` or `hiltViewModelFactory`.

 ```java
 public final class HiltViewModelFactory implements ViewModelProvider.Factory {